Sport

 Share

-The primary objective of this coordinated effort is to minimize disruptions caused by late transfers, teams to solidify their squads and focus on preparations for the upcoming season without the uncertainty of potential last-minute player movements.
-By setting a uniform transfer deadline, can ensure a more stable and predictable environment as they embark on their domestic and European campaigns.
+The primary objective of this coordinated effort is to minimize disruptions caused by late transfers, allowing teams to solidify their squads and focus on preparations for the upcoming season without the uncertainty of potential last-minute player movements.
+By setting a uniform transfer deadline, clubs can ensure a more stable and predictable environment as they embark on their domestic and European campaigns.

 The new transfer window schedule is as follows: